kr55/azure-elastic-jobs-manager-docs/docs/prerequisites.md

 # Prerequisites
 {: .no_toc }

-If you already have Azure Elatic Jobs resource in Azure with a SQL server authentication account to elastic jobs database, you can skip this section.
+If you already have Azure Elastic Job agent resource in Azure with a SQL server authentication account to the Elastic Jobs database, you can skip this section.
 {: .fs-6 .fw-300 }

+--

+{% include youtubePlayer.html id="slSKtdSeg-k" %}